damif94/wicker_rod_problem/README.md

 and the best solution found using a batch size of at most `n_bound` will be printed into STDOUT.

 # Running example
-The following screenshot shows the output for the original problem's parameters.
+The following screenshot shows the output for the original problem's parameters, that motivated this development.
 <img width="663" alt="Screen Shot 2022-05-03 at 21 43 52" src="https://user-images.githubusercontent.com/29461526/166554149-39c4699d-21a6-4129-8fa5-21eacc9ad442.png">